-Q. Who is Consumer according to Consumer Protection Act, 2019?
+Q. Who is a Consumer according to the Consumer Protection Act, 2019?

 A. According to the Consumer Protection Act, 2019 the ‘buys any goods’ in any expression or hires and gets any services that include offline or online transactions by means of multi-level marketing, teleshopping/e-commerce shopping, or electronic means.

-The consumer is defined as a person who has been fully paid, partial paid or promised to pay in any means or may come under any system of deferred payment for such goods or beneficiary of services.
+The consumer is defined as a person who has been fully paid, partially paid, or promised to pay by any means or may come under any system of deferred payment for such goods or beneficiary of services.